A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

 Our approach does not dictate a specific value for $\alpha_\mathrm{ox}$ but instead facilitates the reconstruction of the modeled 2500,\AA\ emission at its core to compare with the 2\,keV emission.
 This methodology allows for examining the $\alpha_\mathrm{ox}$ behavior within the modeled framework, offering predictions for the low-luminosity domain.

 The fundamental premise of the $\alpha_\mathrm{ox}$--$L_\mathrm{UV}$ relationship is the interplay between 2\,keV and 2500\,\AA\ emissions.
-Figure \ref{fig:2kev_vs_2500} delineates this association and juxtaposes it with the linear correlations observed in both high and low-luminosity regimes, as reported by studies such as \citet{Lusso10}, \citet{Just07}, and \citet{Xu11}.
-Our analysis reveals a shift towards lower UV luminosities for comparable X-ray luminosity levels.
+Figure \ref{fig:2kev_vs_2500} illustrates this relationship and compares it with the linear correlations observed in both high- and low-luminosity regimes, as reported by studies such as \citet{Lusso10}, \citet{Just07}, and \citet{Xu11}.
+Our analysis shows a shift towards lower UV luminosities at comparable X-ray luminosities.
+Although a linear fit approximates the overall trend, the residuals reveal significant scatter ($\sigma$\,$\sim$\,$0.72$).
 The equation for the linear fit to our data is as follows: